-(a) This table includes monitoring stations that were not operational in 2021 but that the Air District has not yet received approval from EPA to shut down
+(a) This table includes monitoring stations that were not operational in 2022 but that the Air District has not yet received approval from EPA to shut down.
+Section 2.3 includes additional details about non-operational sites.

-Figure 2.2 - Non-Operational Air District Monitoring Stations in 2021
+Figure 2.2 - Non-Operational Air District Monitoring Sites in 2022